raeldominiquini/freisribeiro.github.io/about.md

 ---

 <div class="message">
-  Research Blog
+  Digital Fabrication Research Blog
 </div>

 Hey!
 My name is Fernanda Ribeiro, I'm an Architecture and Urban Planning undergraduate student at University of Brasilia, Brazil.
-I did a year exchange program at Louisiana State University, and now I'm a summer researcher at Illionois Institute of Technology.
+I did a year exchange program at Louisiana State University, and now I'm a summer researcher at Illinois Institute of Technology.
+This blog is dedicated to show a daily evolution of my research.